GFA-spec/GFA-spec/GFA2-spec.md

 trace or CIGAR string detailing the alignment, or a \* if absent.

 **Edges** are encoded in E-lines that in general represent a local alignment between arbitrary intervals of the sequences of the two vertices in question.
-One gives first an edge ID and then the segment ID’s of the two vertices and a + or – sign between them to indicate whether the second segment should be complemented or not.
-An edge ID does not need to be unique, *unless* you plan to refer to it in a P-line (see below).
-This allows you to use something short like a single *-sign as the id when it is not needed.
+One gives first an edge ID or * and then the segment ID’s of the two vertices and a + or – sign between them to indicate whether the second segment should be complemented or not.

 One then gives the intervals of each segment that align, each as a pair of *positions*.
-A position is either an integer or the special symbol $ followed immediately by an integer.
-If an integer, the position is the distance from the *left* end of the segment, and if $ followed by an integer, the distance from the *right* end of the sequence.
-This ability to define a 0-based position from either end of a segment allows one to conveniently address end-relative positions without knowing the length of the segments.
-Note carefully, that the segment and fragment intervals in an F-line are also positions.
+A position is an integer optional followed by a $-sign.
+Positions are conceptually tick-marks *between* symbols starting a 0 to the left of the first symbol and ending at *L* to the right of the last symbol where $L$ is the length of the segment.
+A $-sign follows the integer *L$, i.e. it signals that the position is at the end of the given segment.

 Positions intervals are always intervals in the segment in its normal orientation.
 If a minus sign is specified, then the interval of the second segment is